 - Donate the funds already paid

-- Receive a credit towards another week of camp during the summer of 2021 if we have space in future weeks
+- Receive a credit towards another week of camp during the current camp season, if we have space in future weeks.

 Please note: Refunds are not given for normal sick days.